 What is American?
 Coming from India...
 Rotary club

 Federation of Indian American Association speech - Independence Day

 University of California, Irvine launching Innovation conference

 "I am passionate about my family, my work, community, education, innovation, culture and customs of people worldwide.
 I love the freedom, entrepreneurship, education and opportunity that America offers to me, my wife and my children.
 I am proud of my Indian roots, tradition and culture.
-I am always busy with my two growing kids - our charming and beautiful daughter who is 16 (a teenager; God help us!), and our boisterous son who is 21, soon to graduate as an Aerospace Engineer from UT Austin (both kids keep us guessing!).
-I think I am a devoted husband to my beautiful wife for 20+ years (devotion is a relative word :)).
+I am always busy with my two growing kids - our charming and beautiful daughter who is 17 (a teenager; God help us!), and our boisterous son who is 22, an Aerospace Engineer from UT Austin (quite proud of our kids).
+I think I am a devoted husband to my beautiful wife for 24+ years (devotion is a relative word :)).
 I'm happy and grateful to be born and raised in India, and living and growing my family in USA, the two largest and greatest democracies" - Sanjay B Dalal

 "My parents and family, Bhagwaan Krishna, Bhagwaan Rama and Bhagwaan Swaminarayan always inspire me!"